 - 60% of parents think their children learn worse online.

-- Only 2% believe their child has suffered from ciberbullying during the Covid pandemic
+- Only 2% of parents believe their child has suffered from cyberbullying during the Covid pandemic

-In summary, the study provides more support to the idea that centennials, or Gen Z, are being marked by the pandemic and that it could harm that generation over the long term.
-Even before Covid-19, screen time rates were increasing at alarming levels, and during the first coronavirus lockdowns they were up 180%.
-Parents still need to do more to control screen time routines and establish healthy habits online, aka digital wellbeing.
-Parents should use native screen time controls together with parental control apps like Qustodio to help them create consistent rules across devices.
+In summary, the study provides more support to the idea that centennials, or Gen Z, are being marked by the pandemic and that it could harm their generation in the long term.
+Even before Covid-19, screen time rates were increasing at alarming levels, and during the first coronavirus lockdowns they were up by 180%.
+Parents still need to do more to control screen time routines and establish healthy habits online.
+Native screen time controls, together with parental control apps like Qustodio can help parents create consistent rules across devices.

 Parents also need to be more aware of the real rates of bullying online – and other threats that are harder to see in an online environment.
 They need to teach their children about online threats and how to react to them when they occur, without shame.
 In terms of education, there is only so much parents and educators can do until the pandemic is over, but Qustodio encourages schools to stay open in person as much as possible and for parents to be extra vigilant to make sure their children disconnect from devices when the school day is over and to make sure their children get at least one of fresh air.
-Family psychologist Maria Guerrero recommends keeping digital devices in a common room, out of the bedroom, off the dinner table and shut down 1 hour before bed.
-Your child’s future mental and physical health depends on it.
+Family psychologist Maria Guerrero recommends keeping digital devices in a common room, out of the bedroom, off the dinner table, and to shut them down at least 1 hour before bed.